mattermost/mattermost-load-test-ng/docs/deployer_config.md

 *bool*

 Elasticsearch depends on the AWSServiceRoleForAmazonElasticsearchService service-linked role.
-This role is unique and shares across all the account so if is already created you can't create it again and you'll receive an error.
+This role is unique and shares across all the account so if it's already created you can't create it again and you'll receive an error.

-You can check if the role is already created [here](https://console.aws.amazon.com/iam/home#roles) and if is not created set this property as true
+You can check if the role is already created [here](https://console.aws.amazon.com/iam/home#roles) and if it isn't created set this property to true.

 ## EnableAgentFullLogs